-Pressure vessels are used to store fuel in a car or truck (15 to 150 liters in volume), akin to a gas tank for a combustion-type engine, or for bulk storage applications.
-The largest market is for smaller on-vehicle tanks, which are classified into types:
+Pressure vessels are used to store fuel in a car, truck or bus (15 to 150 liters in volume), akin to a gas tank for a combustion-type engine, or for bulk storage applications.
+Vessels are currently classified in four types: